param108/profile/docs/architecture/api_deployment.md

 1. ssh into server and copy the `systemd` unit file to `/etc/systemd/system/tribist.service` (Not `user` as we want this service to always run.)
-2. place the server in the appropriate directory with appropriate permissions `/home/tribist/api/server`
-3. when run, the executable must create a file `PID` in the current directory with the process' current PID.
-   This will be used to send the process `SIG_TERM` when we wish to restart.
+2. copy `server.sh`  `/usr/bin/server.sh` with required arguments.
+   - this will be triggered by the unit file to start|stop|restart the server
+3. copy the github access token to `/usr/share/github-token.txt`
+   - this should be readable only by root.
-4. a shell script `server.sh` will be placed at `/home/tribist/bin/server.sh` which will be used to start and stop the server.
+5. a shell script `restart_server.sh` will be placed at `/usr/bin/restart_server.sh` This will be called by the user `tribist` via sudo to trigger `systemctl restart tribist`.
+   This is needed to avoid the user `tribist` to get more access than necessary via sudo.
 5. check for successful start will use the script `wait_for_it.sh` and will fail in 30 seconds.
    We will hit `http://localhost:8383/health` which will also check the DB connection.